strontic/strontic.github.io/xcyclopedia/library/csrss.exe-23019322FFECB179746210BE52D6DE60.md

 ## Possible Misuse

 *The following table contains possible examples of `csrss.exe` being misused.
-While this file is **not** malicious, its legitimate functionality can by abused for malicious purposes.*
+While `csrss.exe` is **not** inherently malicious, its legitimate functionality can by abused for malicious purposes.*

 Source | Source File | Example | License
 -- | -- | -- | --